Konstantin8105/Matrix-Multiply-Part1/README.md

 }
 ```

-If you feel the pain of waiting the results of benchmarks before, then now it is lost, because now if mush better performance.
+If you feel the pain of waiting the results of benchmarks before, then now it is lost, because now it much better performance.
 Let's look on results of parallel algorithm with buffers.

 ```command line
 go test -v -bench=. -benchmem  bufferParallel_test.go utils_test.go